Linux4Hope/website-v2/README.md

 4.)
 Run `docker-compose build` to build the image.

 5.)
-Run `docker-compose run -u dev --service-ports website bash` to enter container for development.
+Run `docker-compose run -u dev --service-ports website bash` to enter the container for development.

 6.)
 Run `cd site && npm install` to navigate to the site directory and install the dependencies.

 7.)
-After the dependencies are installed, you can run `foundation watch` while in the `site` directory and that Foundation is preparing the site to be served locally.
+After the dependencies are installed, you can run `foundation watch` while in the `site` directory and see that Foundation is preparing the site to be served locally.
 Then visit `localhost:8000` in your browser to see the site.